-Among SP programs, our program is distinctly unique because, like its parent institution, it "seeks to develop students of faith, intellect, and character who have the skills and the desire to continue learning and to serve others throughout their lives" ("The Aims of a BYU Education," BYU Undergraduate Catalog).
-Students, faculty, and staff in SP agree to conduct their lives in harmony with ethical and moral values highlighted in the university's Honor Code statement.
-The Honor Code is printed in the university catalog and summarized briefly in this handbook.
+Among SP programs, our program is distinctly unique because, like its parent institution, BYU, it seeks to develop students of faith, intellect, and character who have the skills and the desire to continue learning and to serve others throughout their lives" (The Aims of a BYU Education).
+Students, faculty, and staff in SP agree to conduct their lives in harmony with ethical and moral values highlighted in the university's Honor Code Policy.
 Our program faculty believes that the most effective school psychologists, regardless of personal religious affiliation, are those who abide by high standards of ethical and professional conduct.
-We also believe that truth may be obtained through both scientific inquiry and spiritual or revealed sources.
-Faculty members believe that the integration of these areas has great potential for increasing school psychologists' capacity to provide effective support.
+We also believe that truth may be obtained through scientific inquiry and be informed by spiritual or revealed sources.
+Faculty members believe that the integration of these areas has great potential for increasing school psychologists' capacity to provide effective support to families of all faith traditions with respect.
 Faculty members are therefore committed to integrating psychological, academic, and spiritual sources of knowledge.
-Faculty members are also committed to promoting mutual enrichment in a multicultural context.
+Faculty members are also committed to promoting mutual enrichment in a multicultural context as global citizens serving diverse students and colleagues.